-We are pleased to present to you the proposed budget for fiscal year 2021-2022 for Jefferson County Rural Fire Protection District #1 in the amount of $2,965,543.
+We are pleased to present to you the proposed budget for fiscal year 2022-2023 for Jefferson County Rural Fire Protection District #1 in the amount of $6,601,851.
+This increase amount is due to the signed agreement, consolidating with Jefferson County Emergency Services (JCEMS) as one department, to be known as Jefferson County Fire and EMS.
+The Key hightlights indicated below shows all assets transferred from JCEMS to JCFD #1 minus $200,000 to keep in their budget.
+The $200,000 will be left for Miscellaneous Personnel costs and Miscellaneous Material Services.

 Key highlights:

-Significant increase in beginning fund balance of $380,586 (28%) over last year, primarily attributable to receiving CAREs Act funds in the amount of $250,000.00 and salary savings from the Fire Chief vacancy.
+Significant increase in beginning fund balance of $3,362,449 (109%) over last year, primarily attributable to receiving Transfer of Jefferson County Emergecny Service (JCEMS) assets, by combing both budgest.

-Increase in personnel in the amount of $70,315 (10%) over last year’s budget is a result of the Fire Chief proposed wages.
+Increase in Personnel Services in the amount of $586,637)(21%) over combined budget is a result of increase in proposed wages, PERs increase from 19.30% to 25.29% and budgeting everyone on insurance.
+Please see attached Suggested Pay Salaries under the Consolidation. .

-Materials and Services is increasing $108,949 (29%) over last year as a result of student scholarship tuition increasing by approximately $30k, IT upgrades of $25k, and inflation cost of standard operational costs.

-Total Capital budget is $55,650 consistent with prior year to allow for purchase of an urgent capital need.
-Within the next couple years, the resealing of the parking lot and new HVAC system may be needed.
+Materials and Services is increasing $134,432 ) over combined budget as a result of Legal fees 20% , Professional Fees/Contract Services 35% , Building and Ground 55%, Fire Equipment < 5000 for $ 83,377 in personnel protective equipment (PPE).
+Total Capital budget is $482,000to allow for purchase of an urgent capital needs.This includes $50,000 in Building Maintenance, $200,000 in Apparatus Replacement, $ 80,000 for Comprehensive Planning/Master Plan, $15,000 Consolidation Merger and $100,000 Capital Outlay.Within the next couple years, the resealing of the parking lot and new HVAC system may be needed.

-Debt payment of $24,305 is consistent with prior years and has a 5-year remaining life of the loan thru 6/15/2026.
-An option to the budget committee could be to pay this off early with the use of carryover funds from the Cares Act dollars.
-Interest rate is 2.87%.
+Reserves have been dedicated in three categories, Building Reserves $100,000, Appartus Reserves $100,000 and $986,889 Reserved for Future Ongoing Consolidation.

-The budget as presented is balanced, however it does utilize $137,162 (8.61%) use of reserves.
-While it is not ideal to use reserves to maintain operations, the total reserve is left at $1,593,424 and represents ample fund balance to carry forward in years to come.
+The budget as presented is balanced, however it does utilize $945,045 use of reserves.
+While it is not ideal to use reserves to maintain operations, the total reserve is left at $2,186,889 and represents ample fund balance to carry forward in years to come.

-Expenditures by appropriated category:
+Updated Should Match Budget Worksheet